 You can apply online for any of our graduate programs.
 The system allows you to work on your application at your own pace and save your work to come back at a later time.
 You can submit essays, references, and resumés electronically, and check on the status of your application.

-Applications are now being accepted for the Summer 2023 start term in all programs that offer a summer term start.
+Applications are now being accepted for Summer and Fall 2024 start term in all programs that offer those start terms.

 |Master of Arts in Clinical-Counseling Psychology||–||–||April 1|

 |Master of Arts in Teaching||Nov.
 1||Feb.
 1||May 1|

 |Master of Education||Nov.
 1||March 1||May 1|

 |Master of Arts in TESOL||Nov.
 1||March 1||May 1|

 |Health Equity Certificate||Rolling Admission||Rolling Admission||Rolling Admission|

 |Certificate of Advanced Graduate Studies||Nov.
 1||March 1||May 1|